usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 Approved cryptographic algorithms SHALL be used to establish verifier impersonation resistance where it is required.
 Keys used for this purpose SHALL provide at least the minimum security strength specified in the latest revision of [SP 800-131A](#SP800-131A) (112 bits as of the date of this publication).

-One example of a verifier-impersonation-resistant authentication protocol is client-authenticated TLS, because the client signs the authenticator output along with earlier messages from the protocol that are unique to the particular TLS connection being negotiated.
+One example of a verifier impersonation-resistant authentication protocol is client-authenticated TLS, because the client signs the authenticator output along with earlier messages from the protocol that are unique to the particular TLS connection being negotiated.

-Authenticators that involve the manual entry of an authenticator output, such as out-of-band and OTP authenticators, SHALL NOT be considered verifier impersonation resistant because the manual entry does not bind the authenticator output to the specific session being authenticated.
+Authenticators that involve the manual entry of an authenticator output, such as out-of-band and OTP authenticators, SHALL NOT be considered verifier impersonation-resistant because the manual entry does not bind the authenticator output to the specific session being authenticated.
 In a MitM attack, an impostor verifier could replay the OTP authenticator output to the verifier and successfully authenticate.

 #### <a name="csp-verifier"></a>5.2.6 Verifier-CSP Communications